2010 Georgia State Senate election

-The 2010 Georgia State Senate elections occurred on November 2, 2010 to elect the members to the Georgia State Senate.
+The 2010 Georgia State Senate elections occurred on November 2, 2010, to elect the members to the Georgia State Senate.
 All fifty-six seats in the state Senate and all 180 seats in the state House were up for two year terms.
 The winners of this election cycle served in the 151st Georgia General Assembly.

+Democrat Tim Golden became a Republican shortly after the election, which gave Republicans a 36-20 majority.